EU Watch

 And it seems at the end of the talks he is not exhausted like other

-– he looks even more refreshed
+participants, but an opposite – he looks even more refreshed

 than at the beginning.
 Journalists noticed that Lavrov often leaves the